fabueida/PouchCellInspector-PrivacyPolicy/README.md

 - Haptic feedback to support non-visual interaction
 - Compatibility with device-level accessibility features provided by iOS

-These features are intended to help users interact with the app more effectively while keeping app activity and processing on the device.
+These features are intended to help users interact with the application more effectively while keeping app activity and processing on the device.

 ## Information We Collect